Our passion is successfully recovering your data, at prices that can’t be beat.

 These problems can have many causes.
 Correct diagnosis is critically important and misguided recovery efforts can do more harm than good.
 Our advice is to bring your drive in for a free, no obligation assessment.
 We’ll determine the cause of the problem, what data can be recovered, and what the recovery would cost.

 Free Assessment.
 We do not charge to assess your drive, which includes diagnosing the problem, determining what data can be recovered, and what the recovery would cost.

 No Data, No Charge.
 If we are unable to recover the data that you want or if the cost is prohibitive, no problem—and no charge.* Just pick up your drive and we’re done.

 Local Lab.
 Recoveries are performed by us in our own data recovery lab, not shipped to an affiliate/partner.

 Data Recovery Prices.
-Our prices range from $150 for the simplest recoveries to $500 plus parts for the most complex*.
+Our prices range from $350 for most recoveries to $500 plus parts for the most complex*.
 (Prices for backing up or transferring user data from drives that are healthy (but unreadable because of Windows problems) are posted in the Computer Repairs section.)

 What’s the process?